Composting

 FallrecThe Berkeley County Solid Waste Authority (BCSWA) wishes to remind Berkeley County residents that various recycling options are available throughout the county for leaves, brush, garden waste and other organic waste.

 Free Drop Off: The South Berkeley Recycling Center and the Grapevine Road Recycling Center accept leaves, weeds, grass, garden waste and other vegetative material for recycling.
 These items are accepted for free.
 Each drop off center is open Tuesday - Saturday; 9am to 5pm.
 All organic material, except brush, can be mixed together.
 Brush must be separated from all other organic material, less than 10 feet long and less than 6 inches thick.
 There is a $10.00 cost sharing fee per pickup load of brush.
 Smaller loads are charged $1.00.
 Exact change is required.
+Yard Waste Scan

 Food Waste Program

-Participants are encourage to utilize a reusable sealable container for the transportation of the food waste to a recycling center.
+Participants are encouraged to utilize a reusable sealable container for the transportation of the food waste to a recycling center.
 All food waste must be removed from its manufactured packaging.
 Examples of acceptable food waste include meat, poultry, fish, bones, eggs, table scraps, fruits, vegetables, bread, pasta, grains, coffee grounds and tea bags.
 The acceptable food waste can be comingled together.
 Citizens, businesses, church groups, restaurants, farmer markets and community organizations are encouraged to participate.

-Examples of items NOT acceptable include cardboard, cups, food wrap, gloves, grease, ice cream, ice cream cartons, liquids, juice, juice cartons, milk, napkins, paper towels, paper, pizza delivery boxes, pet waste, plastic bags, take out containers, plates, plastic tubs, Styrofoam, utensils, tissues or garbage.
+Examples of items NOT acceptable include cardboard, cups, deer carcasses, food wrap, gloves, grease, ice cream, ice cream cartons, liquids, juice, juice cartons, milk, napkins, paper towels, paper, pizza delivery boxes, pet waste, plastic bags, take out containers, plates, plastic tubs, Styrofoam, utensils, tissues or garbage.
 All food waste will be inspected by the recycling center staff.
 Items considered not acceptable will be rejected.
 The acceptable food waste will ultimately be composted at the Tabb and Son Composting Facility near Leetown WV.